 Kelly Cox is kicking off our New Year, New Thing series!
-Kelly is a blogger and budget coach and has been featured at Money Saving Mom.
+Kelly is a blogger who has been featured at Money Saving Mom.
 Welcome, Kelly!

 Anyone else ever had a New Year’s Resolution “financial flop?”
 About mid-February I’ve often wondered what happened to those excited, grandiose plans of mine that included saving money, giving more, avoiding debt and the like!
 I’ve tried all sorts of tactics to KEEP my resolutions.
 Often, to no avail…

 However, our family’s budget ended up being the secret to pull of my financial hopes and dreams.

 This whole budgeting thing is simpler than you think if you have the right tools.
 (I can help with that part!)